Rafiuth/AnvilPacker/USAGE.md

 ## Setting notation
 Settings and other objects are notated using a JSON-like syntax.
 The main differences are:
 - Properties are not quotted.
-- Objects can be prefixed with their type: `object_type{property=value,...}` or `obj_property=obj_type`.
-In the later case, the actual value will depend on the property type (it may be a string or an object).
+- Objects can be explicitly typed: `object_type{property=value,...}` or `obj_property=obj_type`.
+The later case is ambiguous with unquoted strings, so the actual value will depend on the property type.
-- Strings can be delimited by either `'` or `"`, allowed escape codes are: `\n \r \t \" \' \\`.
+- Strings can be optionally delimited by either `'` or `"`.
+It supports the following escape codes: `\n \r \t \" \' \\`.
 - Whitespaces between tokens are not allowed _yet_.

 ## Transforms
-Transforms are used to help increase compression efficiency by converting chunk data into more efficient representations.
+Transforms are used to help increase compression efficiency by converting chunk data into simpler representations.

-A pipeline is simply a list of transforms, which are applied in order.
+A pipeline is simply a list of transforms, which are applied in order on a region.
 Example: `remove_empty_chunks,remove_hidden_blocks{radius=2,whitelist=[stone,dirt,sand,1,3,12]}`

 Available transforms are listed below.

 ### **remove_hidden_blocks**
-Replace blocks that are surrounded by opaque blocks, with one that appears several times around it.
+This is the main lossy transform, it effectively removes ores and other features by replacing blocks that are surrounded by opaque blocks, with one that appears several times around it.
 It generally improves compression by about 1.5-3 times in normal worlds.

-TODO: better description

 | Setting   | Type  | Default | Description |
 | -------   | ----  | ------- | ----------- |